-Sulli Not Dating BIGBANG’s G-Dragon According To YG Entertainment
+Sulli Not Dating BIGBANG’s G-Dragon, According To YG Entertainment

-Rumors started spreading online claiming that Big Bang’s leader, G-Dragon is dating the former f(x) member Sulli.
+Rumors began spreading online that Big Bang’s leader, G-Dragon, is dating the former f(x) member Sulli.
 This speculation started when fans noticed that the two stars were wearing identical accessories.
-Specifically, G-Dragon posted a photo of his hand adorned with a silver ring with the word ‘sex’ engraved on it.
+Specifically, G-Dragon posted a photo of his hand adorned with a silver ring with the word “sex” engraved on it.

 Meanwhile, Sulli also shared a photo of herself via Instagram supposedly wearing the exact same rings.
-Thanks to these two photos on All K-Pop, netizens went on a frenzy sharing ideas and opinions along the lines of the rings being a couple item.
+Thanks to these two photos on All K-Pop, netizens went into a frenzy, sharing ideas and opinions along the lines of the rings being a couple item.

 The dating rumors intensified when netizens noticed that G-Dragon and Sulli boarded the same airplane set for France back in January.
-Apparently, there were photos published online featuring the two stars relaxing on their airplane seats.
+Apparently, there were photos published online featuring the two stars relaxing in their airplane seats.
 Fans then noticed that the backgrounds behind Sulli and G-Dragon were the same.

-Furthermore, netizens were able to put together more ‘proof’ to solidify the rumors between G-Dragon and Sulli’s relationship.
+Furthermore, netizens were able to put together more “proof” to solidify the rumors between G-Dragon and Sulli’s relationship.
 Despite the rumored relationship only being shortly after Sulli’s break up with Choiza, fans did not stop shipping them.

 Sulli's IG updated with Choiza ????
 Just do what you like , we will always support you ???????? || #sulli